 After a person’s impairments have been identified and evaluated, a specialist will be able to recommend rehabilitation treatment in order to manage the effects and to assist an individual with getting as close as possible to normal cognitive functioning.

 Although some TBIs might need more involved care compared to others, those who seek prompt diagnosis and medical treatment can help ensure you receive the care you need.
-If either you or a family member has sustained a traumatic brain injury or has died due to an accident, call the traumatic brain injury attorneys at Cellino law in Buffalo at (800) 555-5555 to get your free consultation scheduled.
+If either you or a family member has sustained a traumatic brain injury or has died due to an accident, call the traumatic brain injury attorneys at Cellino law firm in Buffalo, NY at (800) 555-5555 to get your free consultation scheduled.

 Traumatic Brain Injury Types